hyperlane-xyz/hyperlane-monorepo/docs/faq.md

 -------

-**Q: How do XApps know what channels to listen to?
+**Q: How do xApps know what channels to listen to?
 And which Home to send messages to?**

 **A:** xApps "know" both of these things by querying the xAppConnectionManager.